OpenObservability/OpenMetrics/protobuf_vs_text.md

    [section about the data model below](#implied-data-model) for details.

-In summary, the advantages of a protobuf format are more relevant for a widely adopted standard than for a format meant to be used predominantly with the Prometheus ecosystem.
+In summary, the advantages of a protobuf format are more relevant for a widely adopted standard than for a format meant to be used predominantly within the Prometheus ecosystem.

 ### Implied data model